 Reduce Anxiety and Fear with Sedation Dentistry

 Do you find yourself delaying dental treatments that you need or want because of your dental phobia?
-Are you scared to even pick up and schedule a visit to our Scottsdale office because of a painful dental treatment experience?
+Are you scared to schedule a visit to our Scottsdale office because of a painful dental treatment experience?
 Do you become overwhelmed at the thought of needing multiple dental appointments?

-More than likely you answered “yes” to one of the questions above, and if you did, you are not alone!
-Dr. Nelson and his team as Southtown Dental welcome all opportunities to discuss your dental concerns.
+If you answered “yes” to one of the questions above, you are not alone!
+Dr. Nelson and his team at Southtown Dental Care welcome all opportunities to discuss your dental concerns.
 We can help you decide if sedation dentistry would benefit you during your next appointment.
-Sedation dentistry is a safe and effective option to help you be as comfortable and pain-free as possible during treatment.
+Sleep dentistry is a safe and effective option to help you be as comfortable as possible during treatment.

 If you live in Scottsdale or the surrounding area and have a fear of going to the dentist, call us today to schedule a consultation.
-The surrounding areas we serve are Paradise Valley, Tempe, and Arizona State University.
+We serve the surrounding areas of Paradise Valley, Tempe, and Arizona State University.

-Only 1% of dentists are qualified in conscious sedation dentistry.
-Dr. Nelson has been through the required special training for dental sedation.
-Sedation dentistry helps reduce your fears and anxieties about having dental work done by putting you in a comfortable and sedated state.
+Dr. Nelson has been through the required special training to provide dental sedation.
+Sedation dentistry helps reduce your fears and anxieties about having dental work done by putting you in a sleep-like sedated state.

 What Is Sedation Dentistry?

 Sedation dentistry uses carefully-controlled medication to help you feel relaxed and comfortable while undergoing a dental procedure.
-With this sedation, you remain conscious, but no longer have anxiety about dental treatment.
 This allows you to receive the care you need without overwhelming stress.

 Oral Conscious Sedation

 Oral sedation can be administered in pill or liquid form and is taken the night before as well as an hour before treatment.
-The medication is prescription strength and designed to help you mentally and physically relax; you might even fall asleep during your treatment.
-The tablet used for sedation has been prescribed countless times by physicians for patients use at home and has almost no side effects or interaction with other medications.
+The medication is prescription strength and designed to help you mentally and physically relax.

 After oral conscious sedation, you may feel groggy, sleepy, and relaxed.
-Some patients feel calm enough to even fall asleep during their treatment.
+For oral sedation, you will need to arrange transportation to and from your appointment.

 Benefits of Being Sedated During Procedures

 When orally sedated, you can undergo any procedure from a simple cleaning to extensive dental treatments.
-One of the best things about sedation is the medication sometimes has an amnesia effect, removing your memory of the procedure and any discomfort that you may have experienced.
+One of the best things about sedation is the medication sometimes has an amnesia effect, leaving you with little to no memory of the procedure.

 Here are 4 additional benefits of sedation: